Home Menu

 By Edward Lucas Somali piracy is typically viewed simply as criminal activity and thus is seen as requiring a law enforcement-focused approach in order to eliminate it.
 These measures include tougher anti-piracy laws, more stringent prosecutions and a greater presence … Read more →

-• Posted in: Uncategorized
+• Posted in: Conferences & Workshops, Research Results

 • Share